callumrollo/erddaplogs/README.md

 For more analysis options and plots, see the example jupyter notebook

-For the full, non-anonymised data, save the DataFrame parser.df at the end of processing.
-These data are not saved by default.

 ### Example Jupyter Notebook

 You can find an example Jupyter Notebook